nkinar/SWSL-TV/README.md

 A Python script to show images and video on a TV that can be used in a lab to profile interesting research projects.
 Also suitable as a simple digital billboard at a place of business.
-Named *SWSL-TV* since this code is used to drive a 4k display for the [Smart Water Systems Lab](https://www.usask.ca/water/research/Smart%20Water%20Systems%20Laboratory.php) at the [University of Saskatchewan](https://www.usask.ca/).
+Named *SWSL-TV* since this code is used to drive a 4k display in the [Smart Water Systems Lab](https://www.usask.ca/water/research/Smart%20Water%20Systems%20Laboratory.php) at the [University of Saskatchewan](https://www.usask.ca/).